 A panel of three appellate justices will hear arguments—and perhaps question—appellate prosecutors and appellate public defenders on a portion of state law that demands prison time for fatal DUIs “unless the court determines that extraordinary circumstances exist and require probation.”
 The arguments are set for May 14 in Elgin.

-Vasquez was sentenced in August 2010 to 15 years in prison.
+Vasquez to 15 years in prison.